sociocs/sociocs-docs/bulk-messaging.md

 ![Message example](https://github.com/sociocs/docs/assets/12301512/6f3a05fb-c385-44df-8ec9-9c723cda9ac4)

+!!!warning
+If you're using a WhatsApp channel, make sure the message text is approved as a template by WhatsApp, and enter it exactly as the approved template's text.

+You can submit the template for approval on the website of the provider you used (e.g., Twilio) for creating your WhatsApp account.
+!!!

 ### Save as template

 You can use this check box to save the entered messages text as a template.
 It can update an existing template with new text or create a new template.